Rodgers plans to play for Jets in 2023, awaits Packers’ move

 As he pondered his future, Rodgers spent multiple days last month on a isolation retreat in Oregon, where he said he stayed alone in a room in total darkness.

 Rodgers said he was 90% leaning toward retirement at the time of the retreat.
-When he was done with the retreat, he said, he noticed a difference in the Packers’ approach toward his future with the franchise.
+When he was done with it, he said, he noticed a difference in the Packers’ approach toward his future with the franchise.

 “Now when I came out of the darkness, something changed,” Rodgers said.
 “I’m not exactly sure what that was, but something changed. … I realized there had been a little bit of a shift.
 I heard from multiple people that I trust around the league – players mostly –- that there was some shopping going on, that they were interested in actually moving me.”